Tankistikkk/Low_Leader/README.md

 # Low_Loader

-Low_Loader is login and password authorization, without checking for HWID or other hardware, and you can see from its code that it was made purely for fun and probably for learning for those who are just starting to do something.
+Low_Loader is login and password authorization, without checking HWID or other hardware, and from its code you can see that it was made purely for fun and possibly to teach those just starting out.

 # Utilitarian Functions
-Login and password validation for correctness
+Checking login and password for correctness

 # License
 The project is distributed under **own license**.